Chapter 48 BWV 66 Erfreut euch, ihr Herzen

 Before considering the bass aria, let us look at the second recitative.
 It is a much more complicated structure, a duet for alto and tenor but accompanied only by continuo.
 It is a discourse between two allegorical figures Hope and Fear set in three parts:

 1) recitative (Hope) 2) arioso (duet) 3) recitative (duet, Fear predominating).

 Fear begins with what amounts to a lengthy sermon----to look on the Saviour and rejoice in Him is the obligation of Christians----but even here my soul seeks happiness as His voice reminds me how His death brings life and comfort----but, alas, my song of thanks is too little.
-An extended arioso duet follows in which Fear expresses doubts and Hope certainty about Christ’s resurrection (the merging together of these opposing views may well have given Bach the strategy for the unusual structuring of the following duet.)
+An extended arioso duet follows in which Fear expresses doubts with Hope asserting certainty about Christ′s resurrection (the merging together of these opposing views may well have given Bach the strategy for the unusual structuring of the following duet.)
 In fact, since the continuo bass line takes a full and active part, this section becomes a trio of equals which seems a little at odds with the message.
 Perhaps it is a legacy from the earlier version, a piece of music which Bach thought worth retaining, despite its minimal allegiance to the text.

 Bach thence returns to a simple secco recitative format for the final interchange between the two figures, now a linear discourse as in conventional conversation.
 Hope reassures Fear that the grave could not, indeed, constrain the Saviour and Fear, partly convinced, calls upon God for the strength to commit fully.
 This will be given in the next movement and confirmed in the closing chorale.